 pass insert social/github

-That’s it.
+That is the whole setup.
 You now have a working password manager.

 Retrieve a password